eunomia-bpf/eunomia.dev/docs/blogs/ebpf-security.md

-# The security in eBPF

-In this blog, we will focus on the security in eBPF.
-We will not talk about how to use eBPF to improve the security of the system, but focus on the security of eBPF itself.

-## Introduction

-## How eBPF ensures security with verifier

-The verifier is the key to ensure the security of eBPF.

-### What the eBPF verifier is and what it does

-Static code analyzer walking in-kernel copy of BPF program instructions

-- Ensuring program termination
-  - DFS traversal to check program is a DAG
-  - Preventing unbounded loops
-  - Preventing out-of-bounds or malformed jumps
-- Ensuring memory safety
-  - Preventing out-of-bounds memory access
-  - Preventing use-after-free bugs and object leaks
-  - Also mitigating vulnerabilities in the underlying hardware (Spectre)
-- Ensuring type safety
-  - Preventing type confusion bugs
-  - BPF Type Format (BTF) for access to (kernel’s) aggregate types
-- Preventing hardware exceptions (division by zero)
-  - For unknown scalars, instructions rewritten to follow aarch64 spec

-### How the eBPF verifier works

-Works by simulating execution of all paths of the program

-- Follows control flow graph
-  - For each instruction computes set of possible states (BPF register set & stack)
-  - Performs safety checks (e.g. memory access) depending on current instruction
-  - Register spill/fill tracking for program’s private BPF stack
-- Back-edges in control flow graph
-  - Bounded loops by brute-force simulating all iterations up to a limit
-- Dealing with potentially large number of states
-  - Path pruning logic compares current state vs prior states
-    - Current path “equivalent” to prior paths with safe exit?
-- Function-by-function verification for state reduction
-- On-demand scalar precision (back-)tracking for state reduction
-- Terminates with rejection upon surpassing “complexity” threshold
+# The Secure Path Forward for eBPF: Challenges and Innovations

+Extended Berkeley Packet Filter (eBPF) represents a significant evolution in the way we interact with and extend the capabilities of modern operating systems.
+As a powerful technology that enables the Linux kernel to run sandboxed programs in response to events, eBPF has become a cornerstone for system observability, networking, and security features.

+However, as with any system that interfaces closely with the kernel, the security of eBPF itself is paramount.
+In this blog, we delve into the often-overlooked aspect of eBPF security, exploring how the mechanisms intended to safeguard eBPF can themselves be fortified.
+We'll dissect the role of the eBPF verifier, scrutinize the current access control model, and investigate potential improvements from ongoing research.
+Moreover, we'll navigate through the complexities of securing eBPF, addressing open questions and the challenges they pose to system architects and developers alike.

+## How eBPF Ensures Security with Verifier

+The security framework of eBPF is largely predicated on the robustness of its verifier.
+This component acts as the gatekeeper, ensuring that only safe and compliant programs are allowed to run within the kernel space.

+### What the eBPF Verifier Is and What It Does

+At its core, the eBPF verifier is a static code analyzer.
+Its primary function is to vet the BPF program instructions before they are executed.
+It scrutinizes a copy of the program within the kernel, operating with the following objectives:

+- `Ensuring Program Termination`

+  The verifier uses depth-first search (DFS) algorithms to traverse the program's control flow graph, which it ensures is a Directed Acyclic Graph (DAG).
+This is crucial for guaranteeing that the program cannot enter into an infinite loop, thereby ensuring its termination.
+It meticulously checks for any unbounded loops and malformed or out-of-bounds jumps that could disrupt the normal operation of the kernel or lead to a system hang.

+- `Ensuring Memory Safety`

+  Memory safety is paramount in kernel operations.
+The verifier checks for potential out-of-bounds memory accesses that could lead to data corruption or security breaches.
+It also safeguards against use-after-free bugs and object leaks, which are common vulnerabilities that can be exploited.
+In addition to these, it takes into account hardware vulnerabilities like Spectre, enforcing mitigations to prevent such side-channel attacks.

+- `Ensuring Type Safety`

+  Type safety is another critical aspect that the verifier ensures.
+By preventing type confusion bugs, it helps maintain the integrity of data within the kernel.
+The eBPF verifier utilizes BPF Type Format (BTF), which allows it to accurately understand and check the kernel's complex data structures, ensuring that the program's operations on these structures are valid and safe.

+- `Preventing Hardware Exceptions`

+  Hardware exceptions, such as division by zero, can cause abrupt program terminations and kernel panics.
+To prevent this, the verifier includes checks for divisions by unknown scalars, ensuring that instructions are rewritten or handled in a manner consistent with aarch64 specifications, which dictate safe handling of such exceptions.

+Through these mechanisms, the eBPF verifier plays a critical role in maintaining the security and stability of the kernel, making it an indispensable component of the eBPF infrastructure.
+It not only reinforces the system's defenses but also upholds the integrity of operations that eBPF programs intend to perform, making it a quintessential part of the eBPF ecosystem.

+### How the eBPF Verifier Works

+The eBPF verifier is essentially a sophisticated simulation engine that exhaustively tests every possible execution path of a given eBPF program.
+This simulation is not a mere theoretical exercise but a stringent enforcement of security and safety policies in kernel operations.

+- **Follows control flow graph**
+  The verifier begins its analysis by constructing and following the control flow graph (CFG) of the eBPF program.
+It carefully computes the set of possible states for each instruction, considering the BPF register set and stack.
+Safety checks are then performed depending on the current instruction context.

+  One of the critical aspects of this process is register spill/fill tracking for the program's private BPF stack.
+This ensures that operations involving the stack do not lead to overflows or underflows, which could corrupt data or provide an attack vector.

+- **Back-edges in control flow graph**
+  To effectively manage loops within the eBPF program, the verifier identifies back-edges in the CFG.
+Bounded loops are handled by simulating all iterations up to a predefined limit, thus guaranteeing that loops will not lead to indefinite execution.

+- **Dealing with potentially large number of states** The verifier must manage the complexity that comes with the large number of potential states in a program's execution paths.
+It employs path pruning logic to compare the current state with prior states, assessing whether the current path is "equivalent" to prior paths and has a safe exit.
+This reduces the overall number of states that need to be considered.

+- **Function-by-function verification for state reduction** To streamline the verification process, the verifier conducts a function-by-function analysis.
+This modular approach allows for a reduction in the number of states that need to be analyzed at any given time, thereby improving the efficiency of the verification.

+- **On-demand scalar precision (back-)tracking for state reduction** The verifier uses on-demand scalar precision tracking to reduce the state space further.
+By back-tracking scalar values when necessary, the verifier can more accurately predict the program's behavior, optimizing its analysis process.

+- **Terminates with rejection upon surpassing “complexity” threshold** To maintain practical performance, the verifier has a "complexity" threshold.
+If a program's analysis surpasses this threshold, the verifier will terminate the process and reject the program.
+This ensures that only programs that are within the manageable complexity are allowed to execute, balancing security with system performance.

 ### Challenges

-- Attractive target for exploitation when exposed to non-root
-  - Growing verifier complexity
-  - Programmability can be abused to bypass mitigations once in OS kernel
-- Reasoning about verifier correctness is non-trivial
-  - Especially Spectre mitigations
-  - Only partial formal verification (e.g. tnums, JITs)
-- Occasions where valid programs get rejected
-  - LLVM vs verifier “disconnect” to understand optimizations
-  - Restrictions when tracking state
+Despite its thoroughness, the eBPF verifier faces significant challenges:

+- **Attractive target for exploitation when exposed to non-root users** As the verifier becomes more complex, it becomes an increasingly attractive target for exploitation.
+The programmability of eBPF, while powerful, also means that if an attacker were to bypass the verifier and gain execution within the OS kernel, the consequences could be severe.

+- **Reasoning about verifier correctness is non-trivial** Ensuring the verifier's correctness, especially concerning Spectre mitigations, is not a straightforward task.
+While there is some formal verification in place, it is only partial.
+Areas such as the Just-In-Time (JIT) compilers and abstract interpretation models are particularly challenging.

+- **Occasions where valid programs get rejected** There is sometimes a disconnect between the optimizations performed by LLVM (the compiler infrastructure used to prepare eBPF programs) and the verifier's ability to understand these optimizations, leading to valid programs being erroneously rejected.

-- “Stable ABI” for BPF program types (with some limitations)
+- **"Stable ABI" for BPF program types**
-  - BPF programs in production should not break upon OS kernel upgrade
+  A "stable ABI" is vital so that BPF programs running in production do not break upon an OS kernel upgrade.
+However, maintaining this stability while also evolving the verifier and the BPF ecosystem presents its own set of challenges.

-- Performance vs security considerations
+- **Performance vs. security considerations**
-  - Verification of complex programs must be efficient to be practical
-  - Mitigations must be practical as performance of programs crucial
+  Finally, the eternal trade-off between performance and security is pronounced in the verification of complex eBPF programs.
+While the verifier must be efficient to be practical, it also must not compromise on security, as the performance of the programs it is verifying is crucial for modern computing systems.

+The eBPF verifier stands as a testament to the ingenuity in modern computing security, navigating the treacherous waters between maximum programmability and maintaining a fortress-like defense at the kernel level.

-### Previous works to improve security of verifier
+### Other works to improve verifier

 - Specification and verification in the field: Applying formal methods to BPF just-in-time compilers in the Linux kernel: <https://www.usenix.org/conference/osdi20/presentation/nelson>
 - "Sound, Precise, and Fast Abstract Interpretation with Tristate Numbers”, Vishwanathan et al. <https://arxiv.org/abs/2105.05398>